US gov't sues Andres Bautista for money laundering after ex-wife flags P1-B wealth

 Who is Andy Bautista?

-Bautista entered Comelec in 2015, having been selected as poll chief by former president Benigno Aquino III.
+Bautista entered Comelec in 2015, having been selected as poll chief by then-president Benigno Aquino III.

-When he was elections chief, Comelec insiders criticized Bautista for focusing too much on aesthetics.
-His controversial proposals, which majority of Comelec members voted against, include plans to spend P26.55 million ($466,700) on uniforms for election inspectors and to hold the canvassing of votes at the Manila Hotel.
+When Bautista was elections chief, Comelec insiders criticized Bautista for focusing too much on aesthetics.
+His controversial proposals, which majority of Comelec members voted against, included plans to spend P26.55 million ($466,700) on uniforms for election inspectors and to hold the canvassing of votes at the Manila Hotel.

 One of the most persistent criticisms of Bautista – former CEO of the Kuok Group in the Philippines, the businesses of which include Shangri-La hotels and resorts – was that he knew little about the ins and outs of election processes.